|

 7 CFR § 273.7(c)(1)(ii) and (iii)

 An oral explanation of work requirements must be provided when a FoodShare member(s) is newly determined subject to the FoodShare basic work rules (see Section 3.16.1 FoodShare Basic Work Rules and the FoodShare work requirement (see Section 3.17.1 FoodShare Work Requirements for ABAWDs) during the certification period.
-This can occur when a current and previously exempt FoodShare member(s) has a change in circumstances and is no longer exempt, or when a new household member is added and is subject to the basic work rules and work requirement.
+This can occur when a current and previously exempt FoodShare member(s) has a clear change in circumstances and is no longer exempt, or when a new household member is added and is subject to the basic work rules and work requirement.

 If the change is acted upon while the member is on the phone or in person at the agency, the oral explanation must be provided at that time.
 If the member is not immediately available, at least one contact attempt must be made to provide the oral explanation.
 The attempt to contact the member must be documented in case comments.